mui/material-ui/docs/data/material/getting-started/support/support.md

 ### Pro/Premium plans

 MUI X comes in [three plans](https://mui.com/pricing/).
-The support available on the Community plan is mostly made possible thanks to people like you: the community.
-It's described in more detail in the above section.
-The maintainers of MUI focuses on solving the root issues, not direct support.
+The support available on the Community plan is made possible thanks to people like you: the community.
+It's described in more detail in the section above.
+MUI X maintainers focus on solving root issues rather than offering direct support to the community at large.

-The Pro plan allows developers to license components and extra features that are challenging to find in the OSS space.
+The Pro plan offers developers advanced components and extra features that are challenging to find in OSS.
-To provide a similar quality of experience to the one provided by the community on the MUI Core modules, the maintainers of MUI provide support for the advanced components included in MUI X.
+To provide a similar quality of experience to the one provided by the community on the MIT modules, the maintainers of MUI provide support for the advanced components included in MUI X.

-The Premium plan goes one step further and gets the highest priorities on tickets.
-No SLAs are provided.
+The Premium plan provides developers with the highest priority for support tickets.
+No SLAs are provided yet, it's a work in progress.

-Please visit [MUI X Support page](https://mui.com/x/introduction/support/#professional-support) for more detailed information on professional support.
+Please visit [MUI X Support page](https://mui.com/x/introduction/support/#technical-support) for more detailed information on technical support.

 ### Tidelift subscription